vmware-tanzu/cartographer-site/content/docs/v0.7.0/reference/runnable.md

 # Runnable Custom Resources

+## Prefer Lifecycle Templates

+**Note**: For most all use cases, users should use [lifecycle templates](../lifecycle.md) rather than Runnables.
+The only use case where Runnable would be preferred is if users need to leverage Runnable's selector (which is unusual).

 ## Runnable

 A `Runnable` object declares the intention of having immutable objects submitted to Kubernetes according to a template (